-5. Acceptance is the last stage of grief, that some people don’t get to.
-You understand that your child is facing, tackle it head-on, and do what you need to do as a family to make your child successful.
+5. Acceptance is the last stage of grief, the one that some people don’t ever experience.
+You understand what your child is facing, tackle it head-on, and do what you need to do as a family to make your child successful.

-A licensed therapist will be able to help you through all of these feelings and emotions.
+A licensed therapist will be able to help you through all of these feelings and emotions – including mom guilt.

 Join a Support Group for Parents and Children

 I’m not sure where you all live, but make sure you ask your speech therapist or doctor for support group information.
 This is important for your child to attend, but also for you.
-They may have groups that are adults only and some where your child can attend and be with other kids that are like them.
+They may have groups that are for adults-only, and some in which your child can attend and be with other kids that are like them.

-This gives you a place to talk to others who are in the same position and feeling the same emotions as you are.
+This gives you a place to talk to others who are in the same position and feeling the same emotions as you.
 It gives both you and your child a place to belong and vent without sounding crazy or irrational.

 When I was in college, my peers and I ran an Aphasia support group at our college.
 This disorder occurs after a severe stroke.
 We had one week where just the patients came to discuss their feelings and thoughts, but we also had a monthly meeting for family members.